 Year of Call: 1998

-The Legal 500 2018 recommends her as "an excellent barrister" whilst previous editions had pointed out that she is "very good in complex cases involving children" and that she "handles financial remedy disputes, care proceedings and private law cases."
+Previous editions of The Legal 500 had pointed out that she is "an excellent barrister" and that she "handles financial remedy disputes, care proceedings and private law cases."

 Lisa is regularly instructed by local authorities, children’s guardians and parents in Children Act cases involving allegations of murder, sexual abuse and non-accidental injuries.
 She frequently appears without a leader in cases in which one or more of the parties are represented by silks.